geraintpalmer/SAS-R/LabSheets/Week_02.md

 An important type of programming instruction allows us to make a program repeat certain things.
 These are also referred to as loops.
 There are two basic types of loops "count controlled loops" and "event controlled loops".

-10. The `range()` function in python allows us to create a list of integers easily. **A list is a new type of variable that we will look at more closely next week**:
+10. The `range()` function in Python allows us to create a list of integers easily. **A list is a new type of variable that we will look at more closely next week**:

         print range(10)